-We follow the SEAL programme (Social Emotional Aspect of Learning) which encourages children to understand and manage their feelings, work co-operatively, motivate themselves and demonstrate resilience in the face of setbacks.
 We work together to help children take ownership for their own behaviour and learning through assemblies, a whole-school system of rewards and sanctions, circle-time activities and reinforcing positive values throughout the school day.
+Teaching staff currently use KAPOW to assist with PSCHE coverage.